Divine-Mods/divinityunbound/README.md

 Space Siphon pulls in items within a radius around it and pushes them to the inventory below.

+Unholy Silencer - Attacks mobs within a radius around it.
+Utilizes sword in inventory to calculate damage.
+(Does take into account sword enchantments, e.g. Looting, Sharpness, etc)

+Space Time Evaporator - Evaporates space time on to coal, causing it to recrystalize and form space fuel.
+Produces energy.

 ### Block Upgrades

 There are currently speed and quantity upgrades available